TLS Online TPP Program

 #Part-A Aptitude & General Biotechnology

-Which of the following is not a description of dynamic programming algorithm?
+Which one of the following is not among the six internationally accepted classes of enzymes?